OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### Does the subscription also include a subscription to Azure?

-This developer subscription does not include a subscription to Azure.
+This offer does not include a subscription to Azure.
 However, to receive free access to Azure services, you can [create a free Azure account](https://azure.microsoft.com/en-us/free/).

+### How long is my subscription good for, and when does it expire?

+Your subscription is good for nine months.
+You can find the expiration date, along with your subscription name, on your Office 365 Developer Program profile page.

 ### When my subscription is about to expire, how can I extend it?

 At this time, we are unable to extend existing subscriptions.
+However, you may extend your subscription by purchasing a special option for $99.00/year.
+When your subscription is about to expire, you will receive a reminder about renewing it that contains instructions on how to extend your subscription.

 ## Support